danielhstahl/minidsp-remote-control/README.md

 ## Server

+### MiniDSP version

+Version 1.0 and up only supports `minidsp-rs` 1.10 and up.
+This version allows sources to be selected through the UI.

+Version 1.0 supports `minidsp-rs` 1.9.
+Only volume control is supported for the MiniDSP.

+### How the server works

 Server is a simple NodeJS server.
 It makes call directly to the underlying binaries required for MiniDSP and uhubctl.
 See https://minidsp-rs.pages.dev/cli/ and https://www.byfarthersteps.com/6802/.

 ## Installing/running